Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You can throw this information into a spreadsheet to keep it all organized and to give you a starting point for any follow-up audits you might want to perform down the road.”

 “One thing to remember is that you don’t have to be on every social media channel,” says Thomas Bolt of Big EVAL.
 “Look at the ones that are performing for your specific business, and focus your energy there.
 It doesn’t hurt to keep a presence on other platforms – just choose the ones that matter the most.”
+You can find out which channels perform the best by tracking your key social media metrics using this social media dashboard software.

 “Take a closer look at which of your content performs the best and on which platforms,” says Ajay Paghda of Linkio.